-After all, we weren’t visiting something even remotely digestible for adults such as Universal Studios or EPCOT…no…it was going to be full-on Mickey Mouse ears, screaming kids, and the deepest layer of American consumerism hell or nothing for this new recruit.
+After all, we weren’t visiting something even remotely digestible for adults such as Universal Studios, EPCOT, or even Star Wars World.
+No…it was going to be full-on Mickey Mouse ears, screaming kids, and the deepest layer of American consumerism hell or nothing for this new recruit.

-Amid an armada of baby strollers, we pushed our way inside Magic Kingdom.
+Amid an armada of baby strollers, we pushed our way inside Disney World’s Magic Kingdom.

 So while I know that somehow Florida is so far south that it isn’t really The South, we began our quest among a horde of suburbanites anxious to eat in the same chain restaurants that they eat in at home.